N-icko/axels-test-task/README.md

   <li>Jest && Enzyme unit-testing</li>
 </ul>

+To see result:

-To install all dependencies use `npm install`
+1. install all dependencies use `npm install`

-To start app after installation use `npm start`
+2. start app after install use `npm start`